jarusll/the-logs/index.md

 The arm instance on Oracle has been running really well.
 Infact we hosted a full fat modded Minecraft server on it and its been able to handle it like a pro.
 I hosted a service on it last night and I have been thinking about switching to arm fully.
 I think I will be able to switch well given that I dockerize everything.
 Let me think about this.

 Someone has already made a better playground for nearley So I can move on to something else.
 Or I could improve it, I'll think about it.
 Time for some dog fooding.
-I realised I don't need backend for this So I could just make a Client side rendered webapp.
+I realized I don't need backend for this So I could just make a Client side rendered webapp.

 One of the things I want to build with is Codemirror/Monaco.
 Just because I do like editors and use editors I want to build using one.